 Local dress in Dubai

-You will see that most locals dress in a traditional regional outfit.
+You will see that most locals dress in a traditional regional outfit in Dubai.

 - A long white kandora or dishdasha (you can see all the regional variations explained here!)